-10 home maintenance tasks to do before winter
+10 winter home maintenance tasks

 Last updated: January 1

 As the days get shorter and the temperatures get colder, you may start to think of the upcoming holidays and snuggling up under a warm blanket at home.
 But before you start sipping hot cocoa, there are some projects around the house you may want to take care of first.

 Here are 10 home maintenance tasks to consider completing before you settle in for the cold winter.